Chemical Reaction Engineering

 Liquid phase: minimize diluent

-To maximize selectivity we wan to carry out the reaction in a manner that will keep C_A as low as possible during the reaction.
+To maximize selectivity we wan to carry out the reaction in a manner that will keep CA as low as possible during the reaction.

 Use CSTR or dilute feed stream